datacentricdesign/mobilehci-2020/README.md

 # Call for Participation

-To participate in this workshop, send us a 2-page position paper in expressing your views, experience or opinions towards ethical Data-Centric design of intelligent behaviour.
-We invite participation from all disciplines beyond HCI, including philosophy, social sciences and design.
+Are you interested in contributing to this discussion?
+Would you like to join us in criticising, fantasising, and implementing a research agenda for the MobileHCI community?
+You are hereby kindly invited to join our workshop, by submitting a 2-page position paper expressing your views, experience or opinions towards ethical Data-Centric design of intelligent behaviour.

+Please note that all workshop participants must register for both the workshop and for at least one day of the main MobileHCI 2020 conference.

 Template: [SIGCHI Extended Abstract](https://chi2020.acm.org/authors/chi-proceedings-format/#EAF)